qwertiian/qwertiian/README.md

 ---

 ## 🚀 **Currently Working On**
-📌 **Dawakhaana** – A Flutter-based instant medicine delivery app with Firebase integration
+📌 **Dawakhaana** – A Flutter-based healthcare providing application targetting both the urban as well as the rural areas with different language change options available and simple UI to use.
 📌 Enhancing my **Web Development, Android and Cybersecutiry** skills

 ---